The Best Chili Recipe I’ve Ever Made (Slow Cooker)

 Maybe if I had this chili waiting for me every day, I could wait until noon?
 YES.
 See this chili is solving all of my life’s problems.

-How to make chili
+How to make the Best Chili Recipe Ever

 There are two things that make the best chili recipe especially unique: we are using super tender, fall apart, melt-in-your-mouth beef.
 This chili is too good for ground beef.
 Now don’t get me wrong, I’m a girl who loves her ground beef.
 I’m low brow like that.
 (How about this Chili Mac and Cheese Recipe made with ground beef?
 Or these Cheeseburger Egg Rolls??
 YUM.)
 But I’m telling you, shredded tender beef makes for some AMAZING chili.
 It lends the perfect beefy flavor and after simmering in the slow cooker all day it is super tender and completely irresistible: